ScienceBasedTargets/SBTi-finance-tool/README.md

 This will create a virtual environment inside the project folder under `.venv`.

+### SBTi Companies Taking Action (CTA) Data

+The tool supports multiple formats of the SBTi CTA file:
+- **Per-company format** (default, recommended): One row per company with aggregated target status
+- **Per-target format**: Multiple rows per company with detailed target information
+- **Legacy format**: Original Title Case column format

+The tool automatically detects and handles all formats, defaulting to the per-company format for consistency.

 ### Testing

 Each class should be unit tested.
 The unit tests are written using the Nose2 framework.